Wait: SEVENTY years?

 - WorldWideWeb.app.
 The first web page editor and browser.

 - CERN httpd.
 The first web server.

-	Most importantly, he wanted the tech to be universally-available and decentralised.
+Most importantly, he wanted the tech to be universally-available and decentralized.
 He made all the software free and open source.
 As he has said:

 Had the technology been proprietary, and in my total control, it would probably not have taken off.
 You can’t propose that something be a universal space and at the same time keep control of itTim Berners-Lee

 Tim remains an advocate of the open web and privacy today.